 “My previous work as a practitioner continues to motivate and inform my research and teaching.
 My interests align with national efforts regarding racial, ethnic, and gender disparities around health care access and utilization in later life.
 I’m dedicated both to helping students understand how programs differentially impact the aging population, and, in my research, learning how we can better meet the needs of these vulnerable populations and truly increase access to positively impact overall health outcomes.”

 Aging; racial, ethnic and gender disparities in later life; community based intervention programs serving older individuals; research and program evaluation; macro practice; social welfare policy; health access; health disparities

-With a doctorate from Michigan State University, Bakk also holds an MSW from the University of Michigan with a Certificate of Specialization in Aging.
-The recipient of several grants and honors, Bakk was most recently granted the Innovations Achievement Award from the National Area Agencies on Aging Association for her work on the Recognizing Personal Emergency Response System Program.
+Bakk was co-investigator for “Coalesce and Connect: Building a National Network of Dementia Care Voices," a project funded by a 2014 Retirement Research Foundation Grant.
+The recipient of multiple additional grants and honors, in 2011, Bakk received the Innovations Achievement Award from the National Area Agencies on Aging Association for her work on the Recognizing Personal Emergency Response System Program.